 Buying round trip tickets just isn’t in the cards for everyone.

 Don’t take it personally though.
-These are their rules, and we have to respect them.
-We have the same laws for foreigners attempting to visit our country.
+These are their rules for onward travel, and we have to respect them.
+We have similar laws for foreigners attempting to visit our own countries.

 Find the cheapest one-way ticket to a major city in the country next door, and eat the cost.
 Maybe $50 or $100.

-What about bus or train tickets out of the country?
 In my experience, sometimes this works, sometimes it doesn’t.
 I think it depends on the mood of the check-in agent.
 It’s a risky option.